TishaniSakalya/non-parametric-two-way-anova/README.md

 ## 🧪 How to Use

-1. Download Permova package (.tar.gz folder )
+1. Download Permova package (Permova_0.1.0.tar.gz folder )
 2. Install 'Permova' library in R
 3. Run the 'stratified_perm_test_sequential' function for your data
 4. Explore the vignette in `/vignette/` for step-by-step instructions